makinacorpus/django-leaflet/README.rst

 Config overrides
 ~~~~~~~~~~~~~~~~

-It is possible to dynamically override settings in LeafletWidget initi:
+It is possible to dynamically override settings in ``LeafletWidget`` init:

 ::